Phosphorus supplementation of cattle in northern Australia

 Feeding P in the wet season can be challenging.
 To achieve target intakes, time has to be invested in identifying the most suitable P source and supplement composition and training animals to eat supplements.

 Good supplement intake records are critical to ensure target P intakes are achieved and for managing the cost of supplementation.
-Download our Lick intake calculator (Excel spreadsheet, 200 KB).
+Download our lick intake calculator here:

 Economic analyses and producer case studies demonstrate that P supplementation in deficient country is a very cost effective strategy for beef businesses.
 More information on the latest P economics and the benefits modelled for beef businesses in central Queensland can be found in an article written by Dr Maree Bowen (DAF Principal Research Scientist) and Fred Chudleigh (DAF Principal Economist), “Improving beef business performance with phosphorus supplementation“.